- How to Remove A Glock Magazine Base Plate, Disassemble & Clean A Glock magazine

-This article will explain in detail how to remove to base plate (floor plate), take apart (disassemble) and clean your Glock magazines.
+This article will explain in detail how to remove a Glock Magazine base plate (floor plate), take apart (disassemble) and clean your Glock magazines.
 All Glock magazines are constructed the same way, regardless of capacity or caliber.
 Glock magazines require a certain type of tool to remove the base plate and disassemble, unlike the vast majority of other magazine brands that come apart with a bit less effort.

 I hope to help by making it easier by showing that Glock magazine disassembly and cleaning can be quick and easy!